jsmilovic/MongooseModelMakerBuildingBlocks/README.md

     helper.addToSchema(modelName, fields, function(err) {
 ```

+Schemas are json as such

+Key: Value
+e.g.

+date: { type: Date, default: Date.now }

-####Update Schema
+####Create/Replace Schema

-Requires the entire schema.
-Here is an example of receiving new schema pieces in a request body to add to your schema.
+Replaces the entire schema.
+Here is an example of receiving new schema pieces in a request body to replace your schema with.

 ```
-  var schema = require(helper.findModelSchemaFilePath(modelName));
+  var schema = {};

   for (var item in req.body) {
     schema[item] = req.body[item];
   }
-  helper.updateSchema(modelName, schema, callback)
+  helper.createSchema(modelName, schema, callback)
 ```

 There is an example project coming soon using a REST API on top of this, but it should work fine for a yeoman generator, or other applications.

+Schema updates and new models should reflect immediately in your application, invalidating the required module is handled internally